caramdache/games/README.md

 	game.to_json

-A Game can as easily be from a JSON string:
+A Game can be easily created from a JSON string:

     json = '{
         "timestamp": "5/11/2012",